 Stevia is a much healthier plant-based alternative to sugar.

 Read: Early Warning Signs That Your Body Is Overloaded With Sugar.

 The salt I’m referring to here is manufactures table salt (sodium chloride), as opposed to far healthier alternatives such as sea salt, which is packed with other minerals.

 The problems with manufactured table salt

 Although the body needs sodium, it must be in an organic form to be useful.
-Table salt, sodium chloride, is an inorganic sodium compound that is toxic to the body and causes the body to retain fluid.
+Refined table salt, sodium chloride, is an inorganic sodium compound that is toxic and causes the body to retain fluid.